Phuket Land Conversion for Property Buyers: What You Need to Know

 -

-Even when listings show the size in square metres, title deeds and official documentation (including the Chanote) will always list land size in rai, ngan, and wah.
+Even if listings show square metres, title deeds (Chanote) always list rai, ngan, and wah.

 -